 How Long are Milwaukee Batteries Warrantied?

-As it turns out, the length of a Milwaukee battery warranty really depends on the battery pack you purchased.
-Below is an exhaustive list of battery packs with their descriptions and the associated warranty periods.
-Some of these might surprise you—particularly if you thought all Milwaukee batteries were warrantied for 3 years.
+Interestingly, the length of a Milwaukee battery warranty really depends on the battery pack you purchased.
+Below is an exhaustive list of batteries with their descriptions and the associated warranty periods.
+Some of these might surprise you—particularly if you thought all Milwaukee batteries carried a 3-year warranty.
 The following warranty periods apply specifically to the USA and Canada.

 |MXFXC406||MX FUEL XC406 (6 Ah)||2 years|